baba230896/openstack-docker/Swift/storage/README.md

-# under testing : issue : docker -v use host ownership.
+#issue : docker -v use host ownership.
+Solution: provide the 777 permission to host folder which is used by the docker for storage
 # For building docker image

 * Copy storage folder on your host